-The Victoria County Sheriff’s Office needs to return to its old family values, sheriff candidate Phillip Dennis said.
+The Victoria County Sheriff’s Office needs to return to its old family values, sheriff candidate Philip Dennis said.

 Dennis, who graduated from Victoria High School in 1984, is running as a Republican.
 He said the sheriff’s office has lost its family angle that makes the community feel comfortable interacting with deputies.
 Before, he said single moms would bring their kids to the sheriff’s office after school, where deputies would help them with their homework.
 The father of five said his children with his ex-wife grew up feeling comfortable around law enforcement because of that family connection.

 Victoria County Sheriff T. Michael O’Connor was recently nominated by President Donald Trump to be U.S. marshal for the Southern District of Texas.